 However, to improve throughput and data quality, David has turned to automation.
 He brought together the Magnitude Biosciences team as the right people to design, implement and deliver a reliable automated service that can bring increases in productivity to the whole field.

-With a deep mathematical understanding, Chris is the genius behind the software that sits at the heart of the Healthspan Machine.
-He has over 15 years experience adapting imaging technology to answer questions in biology and is an Assistant Professor at Durham University Department of Physics.
+With a deep mathematical understanding, Chris is the genius behind the software at the heart of the Healthspan Machine.
+He has over 15 years experience adapting imaging technology to answer questions in biology and is an Associate Professor at Durham University Physics Department

-With decades of experience helping small tech companies fulﬁl their potential, John joined the Magnitude team in early 2018, bringing with him commercial expertise and first-hand knowledge of the investment community.
+With decades of experience helping small tech companies fulﬁl their potential, John brings commercial expertise and first-hand knowledge of the investment community.
 John has worked around the world and is building Magnitude’s global business.